YosysHQ/riscv-formal/docs/procedure.md

 e.g. `fff msu rw` defines a test at address oxFFF for machine, supervisor, and user modes which should cause an illegal access exception on both reads and writes.

+#### CSR spec test generation

+By setting `csr_spec` in the `options` section, it is possible to automatically generate tests for all CSRs to match the specification recommendations/requirements.
+This option will add all defined CSRs to be tested under `csrw` as well as generating corresponding `csrc` tests where relevant.
+For those CSRs which should only exist in certain conditions, e.g. if U mode is available, then those CSRs are included if the `isa` option includes them, otherwise the addresses are checked as being an expected illegal access exception.
+Optional CSRs are not automatically tested and will need to be specified as described above.

+At present the only supported value for `csr_spec` is `1.12`, corresponding to version 1.12 of the Machine ISA, as defined in the 20211203 Priveleged Architecture document.

 Other Checks
 ------------